 I’m pleased to say that my Patreon page is growing and I’ve uploaded two fingerless mitt patterns which are only available through there: Ribbed Leaf Mitts and Swift & Simple Lace Mitts.
 They’re both quick to knit and easily amendable to a range of sizes.

 I’d also like to say that, thanks to a kind knitter alerting me to the problem, the pattern shop is now operating as intended.
 Before, it asked you to accept the terms & conditions for shopping, but there was no checkbox to click – this was a bug and has now been fixed, so you can get all the patterns available in my shop with no issue.

 Since Ravelry has recently doubled down on their stance against accessibility, I no longer feel comfortable sending people there to purchase / download my patterns.
 Thus, I’ve added a pattern store to my site where you can download them from me.
 You can pay via PayPal or Stripe. 🙂

-My dear friend and sister-in-wool Silver has asked me to host her patterns on my shop too, so I have added hers.
-The proceeds from her patterns will be sent to her directly by me.
+My dear friend and sister-in-wool Silver has asked me to host her patterns on my shop too, so I have added theirs.
+The proceeds from their patterns will be sent to them directly by me.

 You can still support me on Patreon for early access to my new patterns, a coupon code for one of my paid patterns (which works on my new store!), and other goodies.
 Alternatively, you can send me some support via Ko-fi if you don’t want to worry about recurring payments.
 Thank you!